Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of proportion: Discussion

 When constructing confidence intervals for small success probabilities it is important that the margin or error, $\epsilon$, be considered relative to the magnitude of the proportion, $p$.
 Incompatibilities between $\epsilon$ and $p$ can lead to completely unsatisfactory coverage or unnecessarily narrow intervals that require extremely large sample sizes.
 When dealing with moderate success probabilities, say $p\ge0.2$, this is less important, but in the context of small or rare-event success probabilities, the consideration of $\epsilon$ relative to $p$ is crucial to reduce the possibility of substantial mismatching between $\epsilon$ and $p$.
 For example, $\epsilon=0.05$ might be considered as valid precision for $p=10^{-1}$, but such a margin of error is not compatible with a proportion of the order $p=10^{-3}$.

-To ensure $\epsilon$ is compatible with the order of magnitude of $p$, we have suggested the use of a relative margin of error, $\epsilon_R=\epsilon/p$.
+To ensure $\epsilon$ is compatible with the order of magnitude of $p$, we recommend using a relative margin of error scheme, $\epsilon_R$.
 We suggest restricting the range of values to $\epsilon_R\in[0.1,0.5]$ as higher values lead to imprecision and poor interval coverage, whereas lower values lead to sample sizes that are likely to be impractically large for many studies.
-When $\epsilon_R$ is considered as a performance criterion in conjunction with the empirical coverage probability, $CPr$, the Wald, Clopper-Pearson, Wilson and Agresti-Coull intervals perform similarly in many cases.
+Our recommendation of $\epsilon_R\in[0.1,0.5]$ avoids intervals that are impractically wide or restrictively narrow in terms of sample size requirements, and we show that adequate performance is achieved within this range.
+In contrast to the existing literature, we have highlighted the importance of the relative margin of error, $\epsilon_R$, in conjunction with the empirical coverage, when assessing CI performance in the small-$p$ setting.
+When both criterion are considered simultaneously the Wald, Clopper-Pearson (exact), Wilson and Agresti-Coull intervals perform similarly in many cases.
 In general, all four intervals fail to satisfy both criteria when the sample size is small, with improved performance at larger sample sizes as expected.
 For example, for a $95\%$ confidence interval when ${p}=10^{-1}$, none of the methods produce a satisfactory interval for $10 \le n \le 140$.
 Each interval achieves the nominal coverage of $95\%$ at some (albeit not all) sample sizes in this range, but in each case the desired limit of $\epsilon_R \le0.5$ is exceeded.
 Once the sample size is increased ($n\ge150$), and the $\epsilon_R$ requirement is satisfied, all four intervals perform well in terms of coverage.